kofimuad/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Task 7 - Winning is only half of it.
 Having fun is the other half
 A function that prints half of a string, followed by a new line.

+## Task 8 - Arrays are not pointers
+A function that prints n elements of an array of integers, followed by a new line.